mcproxy/mcproxy/debug/mininet/README.md

        |   (sender)|                   | (receiver)|
        +-----------+                   +-----------+

-For the boxes LMA, MAG1, and MAG2 is a proxy instance started.
-The behaviour of every instance are described in configuration files lma.conf, mag1.conf, mag2.conf.
+On the boxes LMA, MAG1, and MAG2 runs a single proxy instance each with a different multicast routing table.
+The behaviour every instance are described in configuration files lma.conf, mag1.conf, mag2.conf.
 The Host1 sends group packages of the group 239.99.99.99 to the interface host1-eth0 and Host2 receives hopefully these packages on inteface host2-eth0.
-The exact behaviours of the hosts are described in the file tester.ini.
+The exact behaviours of the hosts are described in the file tester.ini. as

 Requirements
 ------------